alloc/restyle/README.md

 `@alloc/restyle` is a fork of `@shopify/restyle` for building **consistent, themeable, type-safe UI** in React Native + TypeScript.

-It differs from the original in two key ways:
+It differs from the original in three key ways:

 1. **Optional theme properties** — All properties of `createTheme` (`colors`, `spacing`, etc.) are optional.
 2. **Arbitrary values allowed** — You can pass raw values (colors, spacing, etc.) directly to JSX props without declaring them in the theme.
+3. **TypeScript ref typing** — Forward refs are properly typed, allowing you to specify the ref type for full type safety with any base component.

 ---